AntonEmery/AntonEmery/README.md

 -->
 Thanks for stopping by my little spot on Github.

-:computer: I'm a Full Stack Web Developer that enjoys working with Javascript
+:computer: I'm a Full Stack Web Developer that loves working on a collaborative to build great products